Maappie/account_management/README.md

-A structured account management with sign up and login.
+My very first account management system that have sign up, forgot password and login.
+It also have verification code by sending email verification code.
-Verification code in sign up.
-Session management implementation.
+It also handles session handling for login.